inet-framework/inet-tutorials/configurator/doc/step1.rst

 towards a switch as a group has four interfaces, thus, a 30-bit netmask with a 2-bit host identifier would have sufficed.
-However, the configurator doesn't assign addresses where the host identifier is all-zeros or all-ones (as they are commonly refer to the subnet itself and to the subnet broadcast address.)
+However, the configurator doesn't assign addresses where the host identifier is all-zeros or all-ones (as they commonly refer to the subnet itself and to the subnet broadcast address.)

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`,